The data privacy threat lurking on your family tree

 family tree data

 If you keep your genealogy research online, you’ve probably got a data problem.
 But unlike banking sites or Facebook, simply changing your password or deleting your account won’t solve the issue.
-That’s because the world’s largest for-profit genealogy services (the vast majority of sites exist to make money) are using your family-tree and… Read more“The data privacy threat lurking on your family tree”
+That’s because the world’s largest for-profit genealogy services (the vast majority of sites exist to make money) are using your family-tree and DNA data … Read more

 Fernald Byrne’s deadly roller coaster ride